Mr-RedHat-fb/Kattskralle/README.md

 **Option B – Manual Installation**
 - Download the project as a ZIP or clone the repo.
-- Open Chrome and go to `chrome://extensions/`.
+- Open Chrome (or another Chromium-based browser) and go to `chrome://extensions/`.
 - Enable **Developer mode**.
 - Click **Load unpacked** and select the folder containing the extension.
 - The extension is now active and works on [Flashback.org](https://www.flashback.org/).